gakaika/La-Pizza-App/README.md

 * Allows users to check the status of their orders once placed
 * Strong error management checks on both client and server side

+## Video Demo
+Please view the short video demonstration [here](https://youtu.be/RppkGIFMQPs) for a quick overview.

 ## Setup and Usage
 First create a super-user to manage the application's database, which will have access to the product collection and active orders for fulfillment.
 Simply run the below command inside the folder for this application, and follow the prompts: